Adventech/sabbath-school-lessons/src/en/2024-03/01/teacher-comments.md

 Study Focus: Mark 1

-Introduction: In the first verse of his Gospel, Mark encapsulates the theme not only of the opening chapter but of his entire account: “the gospel of Jesus Christ.”
+**Introduction**: In the first verse of his Gospel, Mark encapsulates the theme not only of the opening chapter but of his entire account: “the gospel of Jesus Christ.”
 In a century in which people often were enticed by the allure of “a gospel contrary to that which [they] received” (Gal.
 1:9, RSV), Mark introduces his account with its transcendent opening statement in order to highlight the essence of the Christian religion: the good news about Jesus Christ.
 Jesus revealed the gospel not only to those who were restored by His healing touch but also to a disparate faith community that needed to believe it.
 According to Mark’s perspective, Jesus, ultimately, is the gospel.

-Lesson Themes: This week’s study reviews two components of the first verse of the Gospel according to Mark: the phrase “the gospel of Jesus Christ,” and then, more specifically, the name “Jesus Christ” itself.
+**Lesson Themes**: This week’s study reviews two components of the first verse of the Gospel according to Mark: the phrase “the gospel of Jesus Christ,” and then, more specifically, the name “Jesus Christ” itself.

-1. “The gospel of Jesus Christ.”
+1\.
+“The gospel of Jesus Christ.”
 For Mark, the gospel, or euangeliou, is God’s good news, rooted in the Holy Scriptures, proclaimed by Christ in the synagogues and revealed in His earthly ministry.
 As such, the good news of God also is, in verity, the good news of Jesus.

-2. “Jesus Christ.”
+2\.
+“Jesus Christ.”
 Mark presents Jesus in the many facets of His ministry.
 Jesus is the Son of God and the Holy One.
 He also is referred to as a great teacher and preacher, as well as a compassionate healer, in the region of Galilee and beyond.

 #### Part II: Commentary